Leeody/leeody.github.io/_recentworks/project_1.md

 - **Tuesday**: Today I had a meeting with Pro.
 Xia in the morning.
 The biggst problem we faced was our model may not make sense with election.
 There were lots of difficulties for us to overcome before reaching a powerful model in party's view.
 So we needed to do extensions and tell a new story.
 Moreover, I finished my PPT for Thursday.
 - **Wednesday**: I searched papers in Social Networks and Friedkin-Johnson Model, I planned to apply my model to opinion evolution and friend group formation.
 I listened to other students' pre ifirst group.
 They have worked for two months, so their pre were a little bit abstract to me.
 - **Thursday: Today I gave a pre about my work in five minutes.
 I briefly introduced our motivation and models and I gave some examples, which I think is very clear.
 You can find my [PPT](/assets/recentworks/project1_ppt_0717_v1.pdf) here.
 In the afternoon, I read some materials about Economic Geography, including [*Why cities lose*](https://www.jonathanrodden.com/why-cities-lose), which studies how votees distribute would affect the election results.
 Moreover, we hosted a campfire again!
 We played UNO and ate barbecue.
 I was a little bit tired so I came back home earlier.
-- **Friday**:
+- **Friday**: I continued reading new papers and thinking about my model.
-- **Saturday**:
+- **Saturday**: Today we travelled to NY again and visited the Metropolitan Museum of Art.
+It was really big and I walked about seven hours without rest and even lunch.
+I almost walked through every exhibition hall and the works of art shocked me!
+I saw many paintings I learnt in our Art classes when I was in senior high school.
-- **Sunday**:
+- **Sunday**: I had a rest today and read some books.

 ---

 ## Week 4 (21/07 - 27/07)

 - **Monday**: Today I joined in the Math Day in Jane Street, NY.
-We played many
+We played many Maths games, for example, estimation contest and trading game.
+Thet were really fun and I almost couldn't calculate clearly!
+Later we visited their office.
+There were so many computers!
-- **Tuesday**: Today I had a meeting with Pro.
-Xia in the morning.
-The biggst problem we faced was our model may not make sense with election.
-There were lots of difficulties for us to overcome before reaching a powerful model in party's view.
-So we needed to do extensions and tell a new story.
-Moreover, I finished my PPT for Thursday.
+- **Tuesday**: Today I met my advisors online and discussed about my new model.
+I decided to work on a simpler model first.
+Also I dropped by Pro.
+Xintong Wang's office and learnt about her fields, like mechanism design and financial market prediction.
+These topics were interesting to me, too.
-- **Wednesday**: I searched papers in Social Networks and Friedkin-Johnson Model, I planned to apply my model to opinion evolution and friend group formation.
-I listened to other students' pre ifirst group.
-They have worked for two months, so their pre were a little bit abstract to me.
+- **Wednesday**:
 - **Thursday**:
 - **Friday**:
 - **Saturday**: